Dr. Brent Mainprize

-Brent has written over 70 entrepreneurial business plans and Strategic Plans, evaluated over 700 plans and taught and coached over 1,000 entrepreneurs, executives and managers in in Canada, Italy, Australia, Taiwan, Denmark, and United States.
+Brent has personally written over 70 entrepreneurial business plans and strategic plans, evaluated over 700 plans.
+He has taught and coached over 5,000 students, entrepreneurs, executives and managers in in Canada, Italy, Australia, Taiwan, Denmark, and United States.

-Brent has deeply engaged with many First Nation Communities in Northwest BC since 1999.
+Brent has deeply engaged with many Indigenous Communities in British Columbia since 1999.
 He has worked extensively on economy prosperity initiatives, entrepreneurship training, and sustainable employment planning and strategies for the Nisga’a Lisims Government (post-Treaty).
 Brent had the honour to serve on the Board of Directors of the Nisga’a Commercial Group (2006-2012).
-Over the past 14 years, Brent was pleased to facilitate various sessions on Aboriginal economic development and Aboriginal entrepreneurship in 17 of the North Coast communities.
+Over the past 17 years, Brent was pleased to facilitate various sessions on Aboriginal economic development and Aboriginal entrepreneurship in over 45 Indigenous communities in British Columbia.

 He has held entrepreneurial management positions in the telecommunications high tech sector and continues to balance academic and new venture pursuits.
 Brent has secured venture capital as an entrepreneur and as a consultant helping high growth companies.
 As a management consultant, Brent has helped high growth companies secure large private equity placements, prepared for acquisition, and developed a variety of financial models and marketing solutions.

-Brent holds an MBA from the University of Victoria with a concentration in Entrepreneurship and new venture start up.
-He also holds a PhD in Entrepreneurship and Innovation from the Australian Graduate School of Entrepreneurship at Swinburne University in Melbourne, Australia where he received the Outstanding Dissertation Award for his focus on Entrepreneurial Business Planning and Private Equity Investment Evaluation.
+Brent holds an MBA with a concentration in Entrepreneurship and new venture start up.
+He also earned a PhD in Entrepreneurship and Innovation from the Australian Graduate School of Entrepreneurship at Swinburne University in Melbourne, Australia where he received the Outstanding Dissertation Award for his focus on Entrepreneurial Business Planning and Private Equity Investment Evaluation.

 Mainprize, B., Dorofeeva, N., & Hindle K. (2009).
 Venture Intelligence: How smart investors and entrepreneurs evaluate new ventures (2009 Ed.).
 Canada.